ammar-tanwar/bloglearnbay/posts/how-to-become-a-demanding-full-stack-developer-in-2023-all-confusion-sorted.md

 Some tech stacks have become more popular for a few years because of their easy-to-apply features and other capabilities.

 The tech stack includes the  **frontend, backend, and database management** technology.
-There are two popular tech stacks:

 <img src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/full-stack-4.jpg" style="width:100%" class="img"/></img>